 “Our hypothesis is that those who can successfully navigate, even harness, the successive cycles of learning and maxing out that resemble the S-curve will thrive in this era of personal disruption.” – Mendez Garcia / Johnston, HBR.

-In terms of my own, most recent, first hand experience of this, in March 2015 I entered into a period of intense personal disruption.
+In terms of my own experience of this, in March 2015 I entered into a period of intense personal disruption.
 I was leading a high profile project at work that involved 7 weeks of creative thinking, directing a distributed group based all over Europe, taking a new product from concept to launch and finding new ways of working with talented people from multiple disciplines.
-At the same time I started Seth Godin’s altMBA – a fantastic, immersive course for leaders based all over the globe.
+At the same time, I started Seth Godin’s altMBA – a fantastic, immersive course for leaders based all over the globe.
 We delivered 14 projects in 4 weeks, we used tech like Zoom, WordPress and Slack to create, collaborate and ship and we threw ourselves into leveling-up in a process that I would describe as a kind of altitude training for the brain and the being.
-During this crazy month I became more aware of and researched further the concept of personal innovation or creating your own individual s-curve and grew utterly convinced that more people could benefit from understanding the possibilites.
-Of course at the same time I was going through multiple innovation or s-curves of my own and I found that applying this model helped me and the people around me when I talked to them about it.
+During this crazy month, I became more aware of and researched further the concept of self-innovation or creating your own individual innovation or s-curve.
+I grew utterly convinced that more people could benefit from understanding the possibilities.
+Of course, at the same time, I was going through multiple innovation or s-curves of my own and I found that applying this model helped me and the people around me when I talked to them about it.

 Have I got you interested?
 I’m hoping so.

 If you want to start your own journey then here are some ideas to set you on your way…